|Human anatomy and physiology I||3|

 |Physical education activity||1|

 As a nursing major at Fresno Pacific University, you’ll be equipped with the values, knowledge, and skills to improve health for all through leadership and service.
-As a graduate, you’ll be enabled to provide holistic and compassionate health care through a strong foundation in nursing care of individuals, families, and communities across the lifespan.
+As a graduate with a Bachelor of Science in Nursing, you’ll be enabled to provide holistic and compassionate health care through a strong foundation in the nursing care of individuals, families, and communities across the lifespan.
 Our program’s focus is on wellness and disease prevention, evidence-based nursing practice, servant leadership, and culturally relevant care in a Christian environment.
 Built on a strong liberal arts foundation, you’ll develop a sense of social responsibility as well as transferable intellectual and practical skills such as communication, conflict resolution, problem-solving, and the ability to apply knowledge and skills in real-world settings.
-A rigorous program of study, you’ll be supported and challenged as you learn in the classroom, in the nursing lab, and in clinical settings throughout the Central San Joaquin Valley.
+In the Bachelor of Science in Nursing program, a rigorous program of study, you’ll be supported and challenged as you learn in the classroom, in the nursing lab, and in clinical settings throughout the Central San Joaquin Valley.

 - Small class sizes in a cohort model